A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

-There’s no hard and fast rule as to how often you’ll need fluid flushes.
+There’s no hard and fast rule regarding how often you’ll need fluid flushes.

 Generally, most professional mechanics would recommend that you perform a brake fluid exchange every 30,000 miles or 2 years.
 This should help you overcome most of the after-effects of aging and bad brake fluid.

-You can also check your vehicle owner’s manual for a more specific estimate on how often you’d need a brake flush.
+You can also check your vehicle owner’s manual for a more specific estimate of how often you’d need a brake flush.

-However, your timeline for flushing the vehicle’s brake fluid can get accelerated if you’re someone who regularly uses the vehicle’s brakes aggressively, such as in stop-and-go traffic.
+However, your timeline for flushing the vehicle’s brake fluid can accelerate if you regularly use the vehicle’s brakes aggressively, such as in stop-and-go traffic.

 How Much Does A Brake Fluid Flush Cost?